10 Benefits of Testosterone Replacement Therapy (TRT)

 6) Energy is Properly Stored

-It takes about a month of treatment before your lipids correct themselves and get back to storing that energy you’ve been missing, and resharpen your biochemically dulled brain.
+It takes about three months of treatment before your lipids correct themselves and get back to storing that energy you’ve been missing, and resharpen your biochemically dulled brain.

-Within six to 12 months, the effect on your lipids should reach their utmost, taking you one step closer to improved overall health and a better sense of well-being (3).
+After 12 months, the effect on your lipids should reach their utmost, taking you one step closer to improved overall health (2).

 7) Inflammation Decreases

 Inflammation is your body’s ultimate defense mechanism.
-It helps your autoimmune system combat physical injuries, infections, toxins, or anything else that causes cell damage.
+It helps your immune system combat physical injuries, infections, toxins, or anything else that causes cell damage.

 If your testosterone tumbles, however, the physical impact it puts on your body causes more widespread inflammation, and for extended periods.
-Chronic inflammation has been liked to a smorgasbord of health conditions, including cancer, Alzheimer’s disease, heart disease, and Type 2 diabetes.
+Chronic inflammation has been linked to a smorgasbord of health conditions, including cancer, Alzheimer’s disease, heart disease, and type 2 diabetes.
 Simply put, your body’s friend is overstaying its welcome, and it’s hurting you.

-It takes between three weeks to three months of treatment for your body to fully re-establish a healthy, positive relationship with acceptable levels of inflammation (3).
+It takes between three weeks to three months of treatment for blood tests to show improvements in biomarkers tied to chronic (2).

 8) You’ll Build Lean Muscle Mass